johndk/berkeley-ml-capstone/README.md

 corresponding model datasets. `model_1a.ipynb` produces the primary departure dataset.
 The three arrival notebooks are used only if the broader origin-side data requirements can be completed.
 Within each notebook, the baseline feature set is evaluated first and engineered features are then applied on top of that baseline to determine whether they improve performance.
-See [Appendix A: Feature Engineering](#feature-engineering) for the candidate features, their construction and rationale, and the controls used to evaluate them without leakage.
+See [Appendix B: Feature Engineering](#feature-engineering) for the candidate features, their construction and rationale, and the controls used to evaluate them without leakage.
 Joined working dataframes and audit columns may exist inside a notebook for validation, but they are not saved as separate merged or feature files.